 Literacy Around the World

 How can research inform and improve literacy in the U.S. and around the world?
-In honor of International Literacy Day, Terry Salinger, PhD, AIR’s chief scientist for literacy research, answered this question and more.
+In honor of International Literacy Day, Salinger, AIR’s chief scientist for literacy research, answered this question and more.

 What Works to Improve Early Grade Literacy in Latin America and the Caribbean?
 A Systematic Review and Meta‐Analysis